 we discovered some interesting challenges.
 Some were more problematic than others, but all had some impact on momentum and success.

 Let's think about tools and what they contribute to your overall success.
 Technology and tools enable, empower and support the execution of an idea.
 No one (I hope) has ever said "I'm going to be a best-selling author just as soon as Word writes my novel."

-The misguided notion that a technology like marketing automation would deliver results without the hard work of investing in a real strategic plan led to one client's disappointing --- and predictable --- outcome.
+The misguided notion that a technology like marketing automation will deliver results without the hard work of investing in a real strategic plan led to one client's disappointing --- and predictable --- outcome.
 Sometimes accepting the ownership for strategic leadership is just not part of the company culture.

 History-rich companies are often fortunate to have loyal employees.

 Reality -- Some of these treasured team members may be at a fork in their skill path.
 As companies evolve, it's only natural that the people needed to grow with the company change.
-See Curious Learner Mindset
+See Curious Learner Mindset below.

 Filling new roles with existing employees is the logical thing to do when there is the right fit.
 Just take the time to fully assess the whole skill set needed for a position before making the commitment.
 If you aren't sure about a right fit, first give the employee one specific assignment with measurable goals.
 If they succeed, then keep moving ahead with them.
 If not, everyone learns from the experience.

 Job titles are just words someone strung together.
 If a title is replaced with measurable deliverables, what does that position really require?